danodonovan/dotfiles/README.md

 - Secrets are loaded from 1Password using `~/.config/op/env_loader.sh`
 - No secrets are stored in git
 - Graceful fallback if 1Password CLI is unavailable
+- Directory permissions are automatically set to 700 (required by 1Password CLI)
 - See `~/.config/op/README.md` for detailed setup

 ## 🛠️ Managing Dotfiles